Tyrn/wei/the-insider-en.typ

      "I will ask Ashinik..."

      "Nobody  besides  Ashinik's  people  could've warned  him.
-It's a funny combination - Following the Way sect and an anarcho-syndicalist demon, isn't it?"
+It's a funny combination---Following the Way sect and an anarcho-syndicalist demon, isn't it?"

      "It's totally unbelievable."

-     "There is something even more unbelievable - the guy came here from one of  Kissur's manors.
+     "There is something even more unbelievable---the guy came here from one of  Kissur's manors.
 And his reference letter was signed by Kissur.
-You know
-- that he was a diligent worker and gathered hay just great...By the way, he is an old acquaintance of Kissur's."
+You know---that he was a diligent worker and gathered hay just great...By the way, he is an old acquaintance of Kissur's."

      Bemish paused.